Cohen-Or/cohen-or.github.io/README.md

 I am a quantitative finance researcher and portfolio manager.

-My areas of interest are the application of machine learning and neural networks in systematic trading and portfolio management, global macroeconomics, and factor investing.
+My areas of interest are the application of machine learning and neural networks in systematic trading, portfolio management, global macroeconomics, and factor investing.

 I hold an MBA with a major in Finance (Magna Cum Laude) from [EDHEC Busniess School](https://www.edhec.edu/en) and a B.A. in Economics from the [University of Haifa](https://www.haifa.ac.il/?lang=en).